CovidStrategyCalculator/COVIDStrategyCalculator/README.md

 For further details on the scientific methods and results we refer to the article, which can be found [here](https://doi.org/10.1101/2020.11.18.20233825).

 ## Use the web version
-The online version of the COVIDStrategyCalculator can be found [here](https://CovidStrategyCalculator.github.io).
+The online version of the COVIDStrategyCalculator can be found [here](https://CovidStrategyCalculator.github.io) [Impressum and Data protection statement](Impressum.html).
 The web version is best used on a full-sized screen (desktop/laptop).

 ## Download executables